 Underneath each of the four rails are twin steel tubes, each individual tube is HSS 6” ht X 3” w X 1/4” thick walls.

-The height of the steel tubes require that a subfloor be constructed between the rails.
+The height of the steel tubes requires that a subfloor is constructed between the rails.
 The decking is 31/32” fire retardant plywood which is mandated by Los Angeles County fire codes.
-The small 2” X 3” metal plates on top of the wood infrastructure are designed to accept the levelers used to make the decking perfectly flat and flush with the top of the rail…makes for the best finished floor possible.
+The small 2” X 3” metal plates on top of the wood infrastructure are designed to accept the levelers used to make the decking perfectly flat and flush with the top of the rail…makes for the best-finished floor possible.